 1. You Might Catch More Colds

-2. Fecal Matter Might End Up In Your Food
+2. Fecal Matter Can End Up In Your Food

 It's a gross truth, but fecal matter is lurking in more places than you might think — including your hands.
-So it's no surprise that these germs can get into food and make you sick, according to the CDC.
-It's shocking (and revolting), but it doesn't have to be this way.
-Simply scrub up after you go to the bathroom, after changing a diaper, after using public transportation, and always before touching or preparing food.
+And rather disgustingly, those particles can get into food and make you sick, according to the CDC.

 3. You Could Get Or Spread Food Poisoning